 Fees are payable in advance by fixed monthly standing order

 Payment for fees is by monthly standing order, a fixed, unchanging amount each month.
 Payment is required in advance, so for a particular month must be received no later than the 5th of that month (allowing for bank holidays).

 For first payments, before a standing order can be setup (or in exceptional and explicitly agreed circumstances), please pay by bank transfer or, if absolutely necessary, by cheque payable to Small World Nursery Ltd.

 Please also see Why does the standing order calculation change?

-For vouchers to reach us in time, we recommend setting their payment date to be the 25th.
+For vouchers and TFC remittances to reach us in time, we recommend setting their payment date to be the 25th.
 See also vouchers.

 Our bank details: for standing orders, bank transfers and (if necessary) cheques